Details

 Tribeca Sailing provides bottled water for everyone on board.
 You’re welcome to bring other beverages for your sail and we do have cups for wine.
 We ask that you limit the amount of glass items, beer bottles and wine bottles are fine to bring on board.

 Absolutely!
 Weather and safety permitting, we can allow you to take the wheel and learn the ins and outs of sailing.
 Our captains love nothing more than to share their passion for sailing with you.
+For sailing lessons please contact the owner.

 Any bags, backpacks, or personal items can be stowed inside the cabin.
 Computers and delicate electronics should not be brought on board.
 Tribeca Sailing cannot assume responsibility for personal items stowed inside the cabin or anywhere on the vessel.
 All personal items brought on board are at your own risk.
 Tribeca Sailing is not responsible for any items that fall overboard.